Skein algebras and cluster algebras of marked surfaces: Introduction

 \subsection{Acknowledgements}

 The author would like to thank a great many people for useful discussions and support; including A. Berenstein, M. Gekhtman, A. Knutson, G. Musiker, P. Plamondon, D. Thurston, M. Yakimov, and A. Zelevinsky.
-Helpful comments and edits were provided by J. Geiger and J. Matherne.
+Helpful comments and edits were provided by J. Geiger, J. Matherne, G. Musiker, and H. Thomas.